meilisearch/specifications/README.md

 ### 3. Future Possibilities

-This last section includes any related topics or features which are not currently in MeiliSearch and will not be added at this time, but which may affect the proposed feature in the future.
+This last section includes any related topics or features which are not currently in Meilisearch and will not be added at this time, but which may affect the proposed feature in the future.